Hyngras/ECO-Gee-/README.md

 - **Cartopy** for geospatial visualization.
 - **Matplotlib** for graphical visualization of the results.

+### 2.3.
+Storage Limitation on GitHub

 ## 3. Processing Algorithm
+- Due to GitHub storage limitations for large files, we were unable to upload the folder containing the NASA satellite data files directly to the repository.
+The datasets used in the project, in NetCDF format, can be accessed and downloaded through the external link: [https://drive.google.com/drive/folders/1GAVd-osmx3x13lQtvkDH11ryZYSPzCD1?usp=drive_link]

+- This data is essential for generating the application's graphs and visualizations.
+However, the codes and scripts that use these datasets are present in the repository, allowing users to process the data locally after download.

 ### 3.1.
 Algorithm Workflow